 - Event costs such as performance fees, agents’ commissions, hospitality, technical and security charges, and mailing expenses

-- Operating costs such as proctors, rental charges, permit applications, decorations, supplies, car or van rentals, and ticket printing
+- Operating costs such as proctors, rental charges, permit applications, decorations, supplies, car rentals, and ticket printing

 - Food costs such as catering, paper and plastic goods, and serving supplies